 WARNING: Only reward yourself AFTER you study.
 Treating yourself before you do the work defeats the purpose.

-Enough reading… It’s time to hit the books, study, and kick-ass!
+Enough reading… It’s time to hit the books, study, and do great things!